TartuNLP/epub-worker/README.md

 # Automatic Speech Recognition (ASR) Worker

 A component that automatically recognises speech from an audio file and transcribes it into text.
+The implementation is based entirely on [Kiirkirjutaja](https://github.com/alumae/kiirkirjutaja).

 ## Setup

-The worker can be used by running the prebuilt [docker image](ghcr.io/project-mtee/asr-worker).
+The worker can be used by running the prebuilt [docker image](https://ghcr.io/tartunlp/speech-to-text-worker).
 The container is designed to run in a CPU environment.
 For a manual setup, please refer to the included Dockerfile and the pip packages specification described in `requirements.txt`.